Early Intervention Sidebar

 Do You Know Yours?

 Families have important rights that follow them throughout their involvement in the Early Intervention system.
-Procedural and due process safeguards are provided pursuant to Federal law (the Individuals with Disabilities Education Act)) and under Massachusetts law (34 CFR 303.400 et. seq).
-The Massachusetts Early Intervention Operational Standards and Due Process Procedures for Early Intervention Programs, which have recently been revised also contain protections for families.
+Procedural and due process safeguards are provided pursuant to Federal law (the Individuals with Disabilities Education Act) and under Massachusetts law (34 CFR 303.400 et. seq).
+The Massachusetts Early Intervention Operational Standards and Due Process Procedures for Early Intervention Programs, contain protections for families.

 Would you like to learn more about family rights in the Early Intervention System?
-Mary Dennehy-Colorusso, Due Process Coordinator at the Massachusetts Department of Public Health will present a series of workshops on “Due Process-The Basics” to families throughout the state.
+Mary Dennehy-Colorusso, Director of the Office of Procedural Safeguards at the Massachusetts Department of Public Health will present a series of workshops on “Due Process-The Basics” to families throughout the state.
 The training provides an overview of the different procedural safeguards under Part C of IDEA including:

 • the right to privacy (confidentiality and release of information),